Quantum theory in finite dimension cannot explain every general process with finite memory: Acknowledgments

 \section{Acknowledgments}

 The authors thank Alex Monr\`as for discussions on the power of HQMMs.
 JL is supported by the National Research Foundation, Prime Minister’s Office, Singapore and the Ministry of Education, Singapore under the Research Centres of Excellence programme.
 MF and AW were supported by the Baidu Co.~Ltd.~collaborative project ``Learning of Quantum Hidden Markov Models'', and currently by the Spanish MINECO (project PID2019-107609GB-I00) with the support of FEDER funds, and the Generalitat de Catalunya (project 2017-SGR-1127).
-AW acknowledges furthermore the European Commission QuantERA grant ExTRaQT (Spanish MICINN project PCI2022-132965).
+MF is also supported by a Juan de la Cierva Formaci\`on fellowship (Spanish MICIN project FJC2021-047404-I), with funding from MCIN/AEI/10.13039/501100011033 and European Union NextGenerationEU/PRTR.
+AW acknowledges furthermore support by the European Commission QuantERA grant ExTRaQT (Spanish MICIN project PCI2022-132965), by the Spanish MCIN with funding from European Union NextGenerationEU (PRTR-C17.I1) and the Generalitat de Catalunya, by the Alexander von Humboldt Foundation, and by the Institute for Advanced Study of the Technical University Munich.